geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Next.

 ##### **Geohot** [[00:48:43](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2923)]
-On next, I think...
-Yeah, we are waiting for...
+On next, I think..
+Yeah, we are waiting for..
 Oh, yeah.
 Okay.

 ##### **Chenyu** [[00:48:56](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2936)]
 So, we have a branch for Comma people to test their new OpenPython model with the, like, if op support and cubic support.
 I just merged the cubic implementation in TinyGrid proper, and we will do the refactor first before we merge the if support, because if support, otherwise, is a little bit hacky, and we don't want that.